boveus/wifinder/readme.md

 There are several directories with various types of objects in them:
 - Models: This folder contains the ORM objects (Device, Packet, Ssid, ActiveTime so far)
 - Services: These objects do various tasks behind the scenes.
-- Templates: These contain ERB files for how to format the views.
+- Templates: These contain ERB files for how to format the views for the index / show pages for the models.

 ## Rake Tasks ##